 As an avid off-roader, I often head out with friends to destinations that are difficult to reach, places that cannot be accessed without four-wheel drive.
-We encounter harsh landscapes that are usually an intimidating mix of rocks, boulders, clay, mud, sand, and water.
-Most of the time, our trusty rigs – armed to the teeth with reliable engines, mud tires, and powerful winches – coupled with seasoned driving skills get us through seemingly impassable terrain.
+We encounter harsh landscapes that are usually an intimidating mix of rocks, boulders, clay, mud, sand and water.
+Most of the time, our trusty rigs—armed to the teeth with reliable engines, mud tires, and powerful winches—and our seasoned driving skills get us through seemingly impassable terrain.

-What hits some of us more personally is that our good friend Vernon B. Sarne, VISOR’s Editor-in-Chief, is not just caught up in this storm.
+What hits some of us more personally is that our good friend Vernon B. Sarne, VISOR’s editor-in-chief, is not just caught up in this storm.
 He is also fighting the greatest battle of his life amid all the chaos.
-(For those who don’t know, he had an aneurysm last week.)
+For those who don’t know, he had an aneurysm attack more than a week ago.

 As Vernon realized that something was very wrong with his health and found himself lying on a hospital bed in the emergency room, he made a final post on Facebook before his phone was taken from him.

-As we all waited for news in the minutes, hours and days following his Facebook post, Vernon’s family and friends – leaders in the motoring industry, comrades in media, readers of Visor – all came together to pray to God.
+As we all waited for news in the minutes, the hours and the days following his Facebook post, Vernon’s family and friends (leaders in the automotive industry, colleagues in media, readers of VISOR) all came together to pray to God.
 This is something I have never witnessed before.
-In the meantime, our friend is being steadily winched out of deep waters and is on his way to recovery.
+In the meantime, our friend is being steadily winched out of deep waters, and is on his way to recovery.

-I’ll end this piece with a Bible verse (Isaiah 43:1-3) for all of you readers, and especially for my friend Vernon.
+I’ll end this piece with a Bible passage for all of you readers, and especially for my friend Vernon.